 Make sure the evaluation and sham manipulation or the evaluation and osteopathic treatment have the same 30 min duration in order to keep the parents and the LCs blind as to treatment allocation.

 Leave the room.
-Fill in the standardized assessment grid (Figure 1).
+Fill in the standardized assessment grid (Table 1).
 Record details of the treatment performed.

 Reassessment of the Mother-infant Dyad